 It’s the fascinating historical side of Panama, where you will meander through impressive churches with contrasting facades.
-Also, there are unique historical buildings, well-design architecture, plus the whole city is blessed with a stunning view over the ocean.
+Also, there are unique historical buildings, and well-design architecture, plus the whole city is blessed with a stunning view over the ocean.
 You will find yourself surrounded by a myriad of beautiful landmarks that will make for a happy return to the holidays.

 With hotels and resorts packed on the coastline, you will always have a variety of accommodation options to choose from.
 Plan to come here again at night while each building lights up with tasteful illumination, allowing you a romantic or pleasantly different evening tour.
-Strolling down streets here is a journey in itself for people-watching, drinking your favorite coffee, or just admiring the charm around you.
+Strolling down streets here is a journey in itself for people-watching, drinking your favourite coffee, or just admiring the charm around you.